 You can start by contacting the seller and opening a dispute.
 If the seller doesn’t make contact or your issue isn’t resolved, you can contact AliExpress customer support.

-Buyers can also rate and review sellers, which can help educate shoppers about sellers with bad reputations.
-Additionally, AliExpress handles all payment information, if you link your credit or debit card to AliPay, which keeps sensitive buyer details away from potentially sketchy third-party sellers.
+Buyers can also rate and review sellers.
+This helps the entire community identify reputable sellers.
+Additionally, AliExpress handles all payment information if you link your credit or debit card to AliPay, which keeps sensitive buyer details away from potentially sketchy third-party sellers.
 AliExpress also uses other digital wallet services like PayPal, Apple Pay, and Google Pay as payment methods for your peace of mind.

 Is my data safe with AliExpress?